prakharmrsl/easypcceo.github.io/pages/crypto-mining/vertcoin-hardware.md

 We strongly recommend checking out a Vertcoin mining pool.
 It's a great way to maximize your earnings.

+## A Decentralized Cryptocurrency

+Vertcoin is decentralized, and was designed to resist centralization.

+As mentioned previously, it can't be mined with an ASIC.
+Because of this, your average Joe can mine Vertcoin.
+Each change will be validated by the Vertcoin network which is widely distributed.

+The Vertcoin dev team works hard to prevent the creation of an ASIC for Vertcoin.
+They also want to insure regular GPUs (GTX 1070, 1080, etc.) can be used to mine effectively.
+This allows the average person to mine, instead of huge

+## Vertcoin Wallets

+You'll need to download a wallet to your computer or use a wallet on an exchange like [Binance](https://www.binance.com/?ref=16557105) or Bitrex.
+We recommend downloading your own wallet, as it's more secure.
+You won't have the private keys to your wallet on an exchange.
+You can read more about [Vertcoin wallets here](https://www.cryptoking.io/wallets/vertcoin/).

 * TOC
 {:toc}